Cardigan Welsh Corgi vs Cane Corso: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Cardigan Welsh Corgi and Cane Corso.
 Cardigan Welsh Corgi requires moderate (45-60 min daily) levels of exercise and engagement, while Cane Corso needs high (1-2 hours daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity level parity means time commitment is similar; other factors should decide.
 Cardigan Welsh Corgi owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Cane Corso.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Cardigan Welsh Corgi and Cane Corso.
 Cardigan Welsh Corgi has high (double coat) grooming needs, while Cane Corso requires moderate maintenance.
 Professional grooming costs reflect these differences: Cardigan Welsh Corgi owners typically spend $400-$800 annually on grooming, compared to $200-$400 for Cane Corso.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners